dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 		/data_tmp/$USERNAME/apps/ASTER-Linux_old/bin/astral-pro -i meliaceae_348_homologs_short_label.tre -o meliaceae_348_homologs.ASTRAL-Pro.tre 2> >(tee -a ASTRAL.log >&2)

-	Now, you can open the file, plot, root, sort, and show the node label (LPP) in Figtree, and should have the following
+	Now, you can open the file, plot, root, sort, and show the node label (LPP) in Figtree, and you should have the following

 		cat meliaceae_348_homologs.ASTRAL-Pro.tre